jo288/KoKo_WebProject_FA19/documents/design-journey.md

 - transaction for reviews
 - more involved contact page

-### Mistakes on Milestone
-- Interactive features are more complex than Project 3 ( Interactive features demonstrate creativity beyond just copying what's has already been done in this class.)
-  - slideshow on dish page
-  - transactions
-  - possible translation
-- Short description of work distribution includes assigned duties, work expectations, and expected internal deadlines.
-- Needs and wants

 --- <!-- ^^^ Milestone 2; vvv Milestone 3 -->

 ## Issues & Challenges